Rene Haas: Career

 He joined Arm in 2013, rising to president of the Arm IP Products Group (IPG) in 2017.
-In February 2022, Haas succeeded Simon Segars as chief executive with immediate effect, as Segars was leaving Arm for personal reasons.
+In February 2022, Haas succeeded Simon Segars as chief executive.
 Haas reformed his leadership team within a few weeks, letting three executives go.
 In addition, Haas was responsible for taking Arm from a privately held company to its second initial public offering.

 In December 2024, it was announced that Haas will join the board of AstraZeneca as a non-executive director from January 2025.
 He is a member of The Business Council.

 In 2025, Haas was named as one of the '100 Most Influential People in AI' by Time Magazine.

+Haas also is chief executive for the international business of SoftBank, the majority owner of Arm.
+In 2026 Arm’s remuneration committee proposed to shareholders that Hass be awarded share options of up to $100 million if Arm becomes a trillion-dollar value company by 2029, and $800 million if Arm becomes a two trillion-dollar company by 2031.

 Personal life

 Haas lives in Silicon Valley.
 He has two children.